Console terminology: In the Maverics Console, the combination of applications,

 The OIDC Provider authentication flow follows these steps:- Application redirects — A user accesses an application registered as an OIDC relying party.
 The application redirects the user to the Orchestrator’s authorization endpoint.

-- Upstream authentication — The Orchestrator routes the user to the configured upstream identity provider (Azure AD, Okta, etc.) for authentication.
+- Upstream authentication — The Orchestrator routes the user to the configured upstream identity provider (Microsoft Entra ID, Okta, etc.) for authentication.
 If multiple IdPs are configured, failover rules determine which to use.

 - Attribute enrichment — After authentication, the Orchestrator loads additional attributes from configured attribute providers (directories, databases, APIs) and enriches the user’s profile.